fsolen/vmware_cluster/README.md

         - Level 3 (Default): Max 15% difference
         - Level 2: Max 20% difference
         - Level 1: Max 25% difference
-- **Anti-Affinity Rules**:
+- **Smart Anti-Affinity Rules**:
     - Automatically distributes VMs based on their names to improve resilience and performance.
-    - VMs with the same name prefix (e.g., "webserver" derived from "webserver01", "webserver02", "webserver03") are considered part of an anti-affinity group.
+    - VMs with the same name prefix (e.g., "webserver" derived from "webserver01", "webserver02" or "webserver123") are considered part of an anti-affinity group.
     - The rule ensures that the number of these sibling VMs on any single host does not differ by more than 1 from the count on any other host in the cluster.
 - **Cron Support**: The CLI tool can be scheduled with cron jobs for automated execution.
-- **Support for VMware vSphere**: Designed to work seamlessly with VMware vSphere standard clusters (DRS optional but not required for FDRS functionality).
+- **Support for VMware vSphere**: Designed to work seamlessly with VMware vSphere Standard licensed clusters (DRS not required for FDRS functionality).
 - **Dry-Run Mode**: Allows users to preview planned migrations without executing them, ensuring safety and control.
+- **Max Migration**: Allow to control migration count per run by the `--max-migrations` flag (Default: 20 )
 ---

 ### Key Concepts

 - **Workflow Priority**: FDRS processes rules in a specific order.
     1.  **Anti-Affinity First**: It first evaluates and plans migrations to satisfy anti-affinity rules.
-    2.  **Resource Balancing**: After anti-affinity considerations, it evaluates the cluster for resource imbalances (CPU, Memory, Disk I/O, Network I/O) and plans further migrations if necessary.
+    2.  **Resource Balancing**: After anti-affinity considerations, it evaluates the cluster for resource imbalances (CPU, Memory, Disk I/O, Network Throughput) and plans further migrations if necessary.
 - **VM Grouping (Anti-Affinity)**: For anti-affinity, VMs are grouped based on their name prefix.
-The prefix is determined by removing the last two characters of the VM name.
-For example, `myvm01`, `myvm02`, and `myvmAB` would all belong to the `myvm` group.
+The prefix is determined by removing the last numerical characters of the VM name.
-- **Balancing Mechanism (Resource Balancing)**: Resource balancing aims to ensure that for any given metric (CPU, Memory, Disk I/O, Network I/O), the difference in utilization percentage between the most loaded host and the least loaded host does not exceed the threshold defined by the chosen aggressiveness level.
+- **Balancing Mechanism (Resource Balancing)**: Resource balancing aims to ensure that for any given metric (CPU, Memory, Disk I/O, Network Throughput), the difference in utilization percentage between the most loaded host and the least loaded host does not exceed the threshold defined by the chosen aggressiveness level.

 ---